 Every Ontarian deserves and needs a dignified and healthy retirement.
 ONA members have the benefit of a number of pension plans that serve them.
 This section of the ONA website lists these plans and information about them.

-Health Care of Ontario Pension Plan (HOOPP) serves ONA members working in the hospital sector.
+Healthcare of Ontario Pension Plan (HOOPP) serves ONA members working in the hospital sector.
 It is fully funded and its investments are outperforming many others.
-ONA President Linda Haslam-Stroud and Director Dan Anderson are appointed as Directors to the HOOPP board.

 Ontario Municipal Employees Retirement System (OMERS) serves ONA members working for municipalities.
 It is a defined-benefits plan that ensures a secure retirement.